Ecosystem Forest Sciences

 Why are our rainforests burning?

-Many may think wet, humid rainforests are unburnable, but bushfires in Australia and the Amazon are proving otherwise, warns a University of Melbourne expert.
+Many of us may think the wet, humid conditions in a rainforest makes them unburnable, but bushfires in Australia and the Amazon are proving otherwise

 How a termite’s mound filters methane (and what it means for greenhouse gases)